Centre for Society, Culture & Development

 Explore the historical newspaper, The Svadesabhimani

 The Svadesabhimani was the first newspaper started by Vakkom Moulavi in 1905, who was its owner, publisher and managing editor.
 The newspaper was a trailblazer in independent and fearless Malayalam journalism.
-It was suppressed by the Travancore government in 1910, the editor Ramakrishna Pillai was exiled and the press was confiscated.
+It was suppressed by the Travancore government in 1905, with the confiscation of the press and exile of the editor, Ramakrishna Pillai.
+This celebrated newspaper is now available to the wider public through the digitization of the available Malayalam issues.
+The main articles have been translated into English.
+Read about its analysis of governance and legislative reforms, education policy, social reforms, media, the national movement and international developments.

 Photo Gallery